andriesbron/Ffmbash/README.md

 - Command line options: Add command line options for loading templates or commands.
 - Ffmpeg commands: Define ffmpeg commands that can be selected command line or in templates (see command directory).
 - Templates: Define templates to configure selected ffmpeg command (see templates directory).
-- Automation: Planned start by adding a dtstart and a dtend item to a template.
+- Automation*: Planned start by adding a dtstart and a dtend item to a template.

+*) Automation requires a cron job or similar, the script calculates whether it is time to start (uttermost 2 minutes upfront DTSTART event).
+Take notice both DTSTART and DTEND have to be provided to automate.

 **Advice:** Test your configuration before relying on it.